codecheckers/lifecycle-journal-codechecks/README.md

 CODECHECK is one of the [Evaluation Services](https://lifecyclejournal.org/evaluation-services/) or the journal for the initial period of 2025.

-The completed checks are listed in the register at <TODO TODO TODO>.
+The completed checks are listed in the register at <https://codecheck.org.uk/register/venues/journals/lifecycle_journal/>.